ExposomeX/exmo/README.md

+# exmeta: Exposome Meta Module
-#Author: Guohuan Zhang, Yuting Wang, Bin Wang (corresponding author)
+## Author: Guohuan Zhang, Yuting Wang, Bin Wang (corresponding author)

-#Date: 2022-11-30
+## Date: 2022-11-30

-#The exmo package is designed to integrate the multi-omic data to predict the incidence of diseases.
+The exmo package is designed to integrate the multi-omic data to predict the incidence of diseases.
 It mainly aims to construct various stacked generalization(SG) models to predict the probability of outcome incidence, as well as providing the statistical explanation.
 Please see the website (http://www.exposomex.cn/#/expomultiomics) for more information.

 Users can install the package using the following code: